KILTprotocol/docs/docs/participate/03_treasury_proposal.md

 To maximize your chances of success, create a full proposal document with as much information as possible to communicate the value of your work and what it will add to the network’s growth and success.
 Check out our Treasury proposal template or Polkassembly’s [proposal document #6](https://docs.google.com/document/d/1NilDtFljCc6boyHkz2o2kGyFNhR6hVQSGzz7J0Xhwco/edit) as examples to help guide your process.

+Multiple types of proposals can be created covering building and infrastructure, outreach and hackathons, or [educational content](04_content_creation_guidelines.md) such as videos, blogs and translations.

 Once your proposal document is complete, upload it so that it’s accessible to the Council for review.
 Don’t forget to link it when completing the Polkassembly information!